 What Is Epidural Anesthesia?

 Epidural is a kind of anesthesia.
-This is a medication that blocks pain.
+This is a medicine that blocks pain.
 It can be used for labor and delivery.
 It is also used for some kinds of surgery.
 For an epidural, anesthetic is injected into the lower spine.
-This is done by an anesthesiologist (a type of doctor).
+This is done by an anesthesiologist (a type of healthcare provider).
 Or it may be done by a nurse anesthetist (CRNA).